BigQuery BigQuery Claude AI Marketing Dashboard

 Remote MCP Server (Google’s Managed Option)

 Google launched a fully managed remote BigQuery MCP Server in preview in January 2026.
-Once it reaches general availability, it eliminates the need for a local Node.js server — the MCP endpoint is hosted by Google, authenticated via OAuth, and works from any Claude client.
+Once it reaches general availability, it eliminates the need for a local MCP server — the endpoint is hosted by Google, authenticated via OAuth, and works from any Claude client.
+Marketing teams will be able to connect BigQuery to Claude with zero local configuration.